bogosorter/Musicly/docs/developer/controller.md

 #### `playTracks`

 **Description:** Immediately stops current playback and plays the supplied list of tracks.
-Tracks that were played previously are to be kept in `playback.queue`. `jump` is used when tracks are chosen from the `AlbumDetails` component.
-Even when choosing the third track, the user expects to be able to go back to the second one.
-Therefore, `tracks` represents all the CD's tracks and `jump` would be 2.
+Even when choosing the third track in a list, the user expects to be able to go back to the second one.
+This is why `jump` is used: `tracks` represents all the tracks and `jump` would be 2.

 **Arguments:** `tracks`, `jump`